twl8n/ead_fedora/readme.txt

 <dc:title>James Tobin papers</dc:title>

-All of the data crosswalks work this way, although some have conditional (if) statements in either the Ruby code or in the .erb template (or both).
+All of the EAD-to-Fedora data crosswalks work this way, although some have conditional (if) statements in either the Ruby code or in the .erb template (or both).
 Some data elements also occur as multiple values and therefore may require a loop in the Ruby code and the .erb template.